Skip to main content

 Year 2

-• In this module you will develop an understanding of the relationship between states and markets, power and wealth.
-You will look at the key concepts and theoretical debates in International Political Economy, such as the globalisation of trade, finance, and production, the continued problems of development and democratic governance in the world economy, and emerging questions surrounding global flows, networks and spaces.
-You will consider the history of regimes, crises, and competing theories of political economy from the nineteenth century to the present day and examine how political institutions operate in international politics to regulate the creation of wealth, and who benefits from these arrangements.
+• This module examines the relationship between states and markets, power and wealth, in International Political Economy (IPE).
+You’ll be introduced to the key concepts and theoretical debates in IPE.
+It tackles issues such as the globalisation of trade, finance, and production, the continued problems of development and democratic governance in the world economy, and emerging questions surrounding global flows, networks and spaces.
+You’ll explore the history of regimes, crises, and competing theories of political economy from the nineteenth century to the present day.
+Throughout the module the emphasis is on how political institutions operate in international politics to regulate the creation of wealth, and who benefits from these arrangements.

 • This module will focus on four texts dealing with love and desire taken from French literature; these will be studied in the light of their common themes and will be used to explore issues around the representation and understanding of passion and romance in the literary text.